 Technology is an everchanging criteria and the change is mostly in terms of advancements and not degradation.
 When talking about security and protection in mobile phones, we have moved a larger distance from pattern and PIN locks to passwords and Face ID, retina scan and fingerprint sensors.
 There has been a major shift in this process recently with the introduction of in display fingerprint sensors.
 Let us check what ‘In-display Fingerprint Technology’ is all about.

-“In-display fingerprint Technology” can be widely found in an increasing number of phones including Samsung Galaxy S10 series, Xiaomi Mi 8 Pro, OnePlus 6T and many more.
+“In-display fingerprint Technology” can be widely seen in latest and upcoming phones including Samsung S10 series, Nokia, OnePlus 6 and 6T and many more.
 Vivo, Huawei, and Oppo/OnePlus were perhaps the first organisation to introduce the in-display fingerprint in the handset market.

 Fingerprint sensors have proved to be one of the securest forms of biometric authentication on smartphones.
 This was first launched by Apple in the iPhone 5S.
 After this, many handset firms introduced smartphones with fingerprint readers in either rear or front.
 In 2018, Chinese smartphone manufacturers intended to take the fingerprint reader to a notch higher.
 In January, Chinese OEM Vivo introduced its first handset with fingerprint sensor embedded / fused into its display.
 This was claimed to as the in-display fingerprint.
 Vivo launched this technology in its Vivo X21 and it has been the talk of the town since then with many other phones such as Xiaomi Mi8 to introduce the same in the market.